All purebred Saddlebreds, in order to be entered onto the Main Registry, must have proven parentage by DNA

 Why do we insist on this?
 First and foremost we believe in maintaining the integrity of the breed.
 It is not in the best interest of anyone, to have a horse listed as a "purebred" when no other country will recognise it as one.
 Because of this we follow the rules laid down by the Mother Stud book for the American Saddlebred Horse, the ASHA (in America), whereby there must be an unbroken chain of verified parentage.
 As such we will accept onto our Main Registry any Saddlebred already registered with the ASHA (America), the SHBoSA (South Africa), the ASHAA Inc (Australia) and the Canadian Registry, provided this criteria has been met.

 First generation offspring, from ASHA registered horses will be accepted onto our Appendix A (purebreds, non-verified) if not ASHA registered themselves.
 Offspring from Appendix A horses can only be registered as Appendix A or Partbred Saddlebreds.
 Appendix A horses (and any of their offspring) may subsequently be upgraded to our Main Registry should they become ASHA registered.

-Partbred Saddlebreds are accepted down to a minimum of 12.5%, with the exception of National Show Horses (Saddlebred x Arab, minimum 25% Arab, maximum 99% Arab, with the remainder being Saddlebred) who have their own separate Appendix on the Registry.
+Partbred Saddlebreds are accepted down to a minimum of 12.5%, with the exception of National Show Horses (Saddlebred x Arab, minimum 25% Arab, maximum 99% Arab, with the remainder being Saddlebred).

 Passports Complaints Procedure